 The falls are estimated to be over 300 meters long!

+The Jiuzhaigou winter temperatures are freezing cold.
+Although I had started to warm up in the mid morning it was time for a break.
 Therefore, I decided to stop by the one of the Tibetan Villages and have some of the yak butter tea I had read about.

 The yak butter tea was perfect after spending the morning in the freezing winter weather.
 It is thick and rich and nice and hot.
 Perfect!